DEEPAKPREM98/Twitter-sentiment-analysis/README.md

 # Twitter-sentiment-analysis
 please run this in vscode
-please install nodejs, express and nodemon
+please install nodejs, express and nodemon and run index.js file